 Gravity is a fundamental force.
 A force is best defined in the realm of science as a push or a pull that can change an object's movement.
 This relation can be exemplified in a piece of pop culture that everyone can recognize -- Star Wars.
 In the films, the "force" allows its users to push things away from them or draw (pull) things toward them.
 In the case of gravity, it is a force which pulls things toward each other.

 There are just two factors which affect the gravity's strength in any circumstance: the mass of each object being attracted to one another, and the amount of space between each object.
 The three other fundamental forces active in our universe are electromagnetism, strong force, and weak force.
 Out of all of them, gravity is actually considered the weakest (to put it in perspective, electromagnetism is approximately a trillion-trillion-trillion times more powerful than gravity; it sounds ridiculous, but it's true).

 Yet gravity is the fundamental force that human beings usually come in contact with on a daily basis.
-It makes us sit down and makes people and objects fall to the ground.
-It keeps the moon orbiting around the Earth and the Earth and the other planets orbiting around the Sun.
+It keeps us sitting down and makes people and objects fall to the ground.
+It binds the moon orbiting around Earth and other planets orbiting around the Sun.
 Gravity is a quality of all matter in the universe.

 Gravity actually had a big hand in forming a lot of the beauty found in the ever-expanding universe.
 Gravity pulls on an object from all directions simultaneously, thus forming objects in the shape of a sphere.
 This explains why common extraterrestrial bodies, such as planets and stars are round, spherical objects.
 Gravity is also a major driving force in the origin of galaxies.